Turbocyb0rg/Website-THREE.js/README.md

 ## Additional Information

 Feel free to explore the code and customize it to fit your requirements.
-Should you encounter any issues or have any questions, please don't hesitate to open an issue or reach out to the repository owner.
+Should you encounter any issues or have any questions, please don't hesitate to open an issue or reach out to me.
 Enjoy immersing yourself in the mesmerizing 3D user interface!